-Why diversification matters

-The following examples show how a typical portfolio will be taxed versus a balanced portfolio.
-By withdrawing from a mix of asset categories, your clients could have \$10,700 more.
+1Note: a flat tax rate is assumed, but because of the marginal tax rates, the actual effective rate would be lower.
+Why diversification matters The following examples show how a typical portfolio will be taxed versus a balanced portfolio.
+By withdrawing from a mix of asset categories, you could have \$10,700 more.

 This hypothetical example is for educational purposes only and does not represent any actual strategy and is not intended to be financial advice.
 Gains and cash value in a life insurance policy are never guaranteed.
 Diversification does not assure a profit or protect against loss.

-Assumes 24% tax rate

-- 1 Because the full \$100K was not pulled from a qualified account, it lowers the tax bracket from 24% to 22%.
-This assumes single filer rates. - 2 Life insurance policy distributions are taken though loans and withdrawals, which reduce a policy's cash value and death benefit and may cause the policy to lapse.
-Loans are not considered income and are tax-free.
+- 1 Assumes 24% tax rate but because of the marginal tax rates, the actual effective rate would be lower. - 2 Because the full \$100,000 was not pulled from a qualified account, it lowers the tax bracket from 24% to 22%.
+This assumes single filer rates. - 3 Life insurance policy distributions are taken though loans and withdrawals, which reduce a policy's cash value and death benefit and may cause the policy to lapse.
+Loans are generally not considered income and are tax-free, however, are treated as taxable income if the policy is a MEC.
 Withdrawals and surrenders are tax-free up to your cost basis, provided your policy is not a modified endowment contract (MEC).
 A MEC policy is one in which the life insurance limits exceed certain high levels of premium or the cumulative premium payments exceed certain amounts specified under the Internal Revenue Code.
-For policies that are MECs, distributions during the life of the insured, including loans, are first treated as taxable to the extent of income in the contract, and an additional 10\$ federal income tax may apply for withdrawals made prior to age 591⁄2.

-This material is provided by The Lincoln National Life Insurance Company and Lincoln Life & Annuity Company of New York, which issue life insurance products.
+For policies that are MECs, distributions during the life of the insured, including loans, are first treated as taxable to the extent of income in the contract, and an additional 10% federal income tax may apply for withdrawals made prior to age 591⁄2.
+This material is provided by The Lincoln National Life Insurance Company, which issues life insurance products.
 This material is intended for general use with the public.
 The Lincoln insurers are not undertaking to provide investment advice for any individual or any individual situation, and you should not look to this material for any investment advice.
 The Lincoln insurers, as well as certain affiliated companies, have financial interests that are served by the sale of Lincoln insurance products.

-©2022 Lincoln National Corporation

-LincolnFinancial.com

-Not a deposit

-Not FDIC-insured

-Not insured by any federal government agency

-bank or savings association

-Not guaranteed by any

-May go down in value

-Lincoln Financial Group is the marketing name for Lincoln National Corporation and its affiliates.

-Affiliates are separately responsible for their own financial and contractual obligations.

-LCN-2990243-031120 POD 1/22 Z02 Order code: LIF-TAX-FLI017

-Lincoln

 Important information:

 Lincoln Financial Group® affiliates, their distributors, and their respective employees, representatives and/or insurance agents do not provide tax, accounting or legal advice.
 Please consult an independent professional as to any tax, accounting or legal statements made herein.
 Lincoln life insurance policies are issued by The Lincoln National Life Insurance Company, Fort Wayne, IN, and are distributed by Lincoln Financial Distributors, Inc., a broker-dealer.
 The Lincoln National Life Insurance Company does not solicit business in the state of New York, nor is it authorized to do so.

-Policies sold in New York are issued by Lincoln Life & Annuity Company of New York, Syracuse, NY, and are distributed by Lincoln Financial Distributors, Inc., a broker-dealer.

 All guarantees and benefits of the insurance policy are subject to the claims-paying ability of the issuing insurance company.
 They are not backed by the broker-dealer and/or insurance agency selling the policy, or any affiliates of those entities other than the issuing company affiliates, and none makes any representations or guarantees regarding the claims-paying ability of the issuer.
+Not a deposit Not FDIC-insured Not insured by any federal government agency Not guaranteed by any bank or savings association May go down in value ©2023 Lincoln National Corporation LincolnFinancial.com Lincoln Financial Group is the marketing name for Lincoln National Corporation and its affiliates.
+Affiliates are separately responsible for their own financial and contractual obligations.
+LCN-5752831-061423 POD ADA 12/23 Z04 Order code: LIF-TAX-FLI017